prebid/Prebid.js/modules/exadsBidAdapter.md

 * **bidfloorcur** - Currency for minimum bid value specified using ISO-4217 alpha codes, optional (string)
 * **native.plcmtcnt** - The number of identical placements in this Layout (integer)
 * **assets (title)** - Title object for title assets* (JSON object)
     * **id** - Unique asset ID, assigned by exchange.
-Typically a counter for the array (integer) 1: Image asset ID, 2: Title asset ID, 3: Description asset ID
+Typically a counter for the array (integer):
+        * 1 - Image asset ID
+        * 2 - Title asset ID
+        * 3 - Description asset ID
     * **required** - Set to 1 if asset is required or 0 if asset is optional (integer)
     * **title**
         * len (required) - Maximum length of the text in the title element. (integer)
 * **assets (data)**
     * **id** - Unique asset ID, assigned by exchange.
-Typically a counter for the array (integer) 1: Image asset ID, 2: Title asset ID, 3: Description asset ID
+Typically a counter for the array (integer):
+        * 1 - Image asset ID
+        * 2 - Title asset ID
+        * 3 - Description asset ID
     * **data**
         * **type** - Type ID of the element supported by the publisher (integer).
+We support:
-We support: 1 (sponsored - Sponsored By message where response should contain the brand name of the sponsor), 2 (desc - Descriptive text associated with the product or service being advertised)
+            * 1 - sponsored - sponsored By message where response should contain the brand name of the sponsor
+            * 2 - desc - descriptive text associated with the product or service being advertised
         * **len**
 * **assets (img)**
     * **id** - Unique asset ID, assigned by exchange.
-Typically a counter for the array (integer) 1: Image asset ID, 2: Title asset ID, 3: Description asset ID
+Typically a counter for the array (integer):
+        * 1 - Image asset ID
+        * 2 - Title asset ID
+        * 3 - Description asset ID
     * **required** - Set to 1 if asset is required or 0 if asset is optional (integer)
     * **img**
         * **type** - Type ID of the image element supported by the publisher.
+We support:
+            * 1 - Icon image (integer)
-We support: 1 (Icon image) (integer), 3 (Large image preview for the ad) (integer)
+            * 3 - Large image preview for the ad (integer)
         * **w** - Width of the image in pixels, optional (integer)
         * **h** - Height of the image in pixels, optional (integer)